sahurai/CLOUD-Project-1/DOCUMENTATION.md

 mux.HandleFunc("/health",  /* returns {"status":"ok"} */)
 ```

-* **Why `Content-Length`?** It is in the request headers *before* the body is read, so the decision is O(1) with no buffering.
+* **Why `Content-Length`?** It is in the request headers *before* the body is read, so the decision is constant-time with no buffering.
 File size is a good proxy for "a high-resolution fundus image that would put memory pressure on a CPU worker if many arrive at once" — the request we want on the GPU-profile pool.
 * **`httputil.ReverseProxy`.** Go's standard-library proxy.
-We override the `Director` so the outgoing `Host` header is the backend's host (correct virtual hosting); the path and body are forwarded untouched.
+We override the `Director` so the outgoing `Host` header is the backend's host (correct virtual hosting); the path and body pass through untouched.
 A backend failure yields a `502` — we do not retry (a deliberate, documented limitation; see [§5.2](#52-limitations--boundaries-of-the-solution)).
 * **Statelessness and config.** Four env vars only — `CPU_BACKEND`, `GPU_BACKEND`, `SIZE_THRESHOLD`, `PORT`.
 No persistent state, so the LB pod is freely restartable; the orchestrator changes `SIZE_THRESHOLD` via `kubectl set env`, which triggers a brief rolling restart of the (single-replica) LB.

 #### 4.3.2 The L4 layer — Kubernetes `Service` / kube-proxy

 Each pool has a `ClusterIP` Service. kube-proxy programs iptables/IPVS rules that spread connections **across the Ready pods of that pool** (round-robin / random).
 It is content-agnostic — it never sees the HTTP body.
-That is exactly why the L7 LB sits *in front of it*: the LB picks the **pool**, kube-proxy picks the **pod**.
+That is exactly why the Layer-7 LB sits *in front of it*: the LB picks the **pool**, kube-proxy picks the **pod**.

 #### 4.3.3 The autoscaling control algorithm — HorizontalPodAutoscaler

-The HPA controller periodically reads each pool's average CPU utilization from the Metrics Server and applies the standard ratio formula:
+In plain words: every few seconds the HPA controller looks at how busy a pool's pods are (average CPU) and resizes the pool so that busyness lands near a target.
+Concretely it applies the standard ratio formula:

 ```text
 desiredReplicas = ceil( currentReplicas × ( currentMetricValue / targetMetricValue ) )